Forgotton Anne Review – Staircase to Heaven (PS4) - PlayStation LifeStyle

 From pitter patter of rain drops to echoing machinery, all-encompassing music spurs Anne on to find the truth is at the focal point of the game.
 The light tapping of footsteps as Anne roams around the city – even changing when she switches between concrete and metal – is something to marvel at.
 Regrettably though, for every character that carries strong voice-work like Anne or (expected fan-favorite) Inspector Magnum, there are others that feel out of place, making crucial moments less credible.
 This coupled with the fact that the music/audio overlay has been poorly implemented means dialogue will often be missed (if not for subtitles).
 Conversations will have one-character speaking in a steady volume whilst their companion will be yelling and another will be whispering, making the whole exchange slightly tone-deaf.

 Reaching the conclusion wields ultimately two decisions with one standing out as the clear choice from the perspective given and experience gained.
 As strictly narrative based, once complete you do get the useful feature of being able to revisit previous decisions to see alternative outcomes.
 On top of this, Anne carries a diary documenting her experience which gives you a more personal perspective of what she is going through mentally.
-Mementos additionally can be discovered as added collectibles to give the game some nice replayabillity and further clarity to the land.
+Mementos additionally can be discovered as extra collectibles to give the game some nice replayabillity and further clarity to the land.

 Engaging puzzles and colorful personalities set to a negative landscape make Forgotton Anne a delightful tale that is accessible to anyone vaguely interested in the genre.
 The superb balance of both humor and serious tones make this adventure wholly originally, despite the fact that the audio and voice acting can occasionally be below par.
 Some slight hiccups and decisions made with the control scheme can’t stop this quirky cinematic adventure from being charming, refreshing, and fundamentally memorable.